jeffdruid/fitzgeralds-menu/README.md

 # Fitzgerald Bar Drinks Menu

-This project aims to create a digital menu for Fitzgeralds Bar, being accessible via a QR code.
-It solves the issue of costumers having to walk to the bar to browse the available drinks by providing an easily accessible digital menu.
+This project aims to create a digital menu for Fitzgerald's Bar, being accessible via a QR code.

 ## Technologies Used

 - HTML5
 - CSS3

+## Introduction

+Fitzgerald's Bar currently lacks a digital drinks menu, causing inconvenience for customers who have to physically go to the bar to view available drinks.
+This project aims to solve this problem by providing an interactive, user-friendly digital drinks menu accessible via QR code.